CNJianLiu/Awesome-Object-Pose-Estimation/README.md

 ```

 ## Contact
-Due to the one-sided nature of our knowledge, if you find any problems or have any suggestions, please feel free to post an issue or contact me at [jianliu666.cn@gmail.com](mailto:jianliu666.cn@gmail.com)
+Due to the one-sided nature of our knowledge, if you find any issues or have any suggestions, please feel free to post an issue or contact us at [jianliu666.cn@gmail.com](mailto:jianliu666.cn@gmail.com)